Teaching at the Institute of Statistics

 • Metropolis-Hastings Algorithm

-Albert, Jim (2007): Bayesian Computation with R, Springer
+Albert, Jim (2007), Bayesian Computation with R, Springer

 • Machine Learning (373024)

-Do.
-09:15 - 10:45 | I-342Meier
+Wed.
+09:15 - 10:45 | VII-004Toumping Fotso

 The term machine learning summarises a wide range of statistical methods used for pattern recognition, classification and prediction.
 Applications encompass the recognition of text, speech and images, spam and fraud detection, recommendation systems for customers, as well as generating information from large quantities of data or predicting stock prices.

 This lecture covers a selection of common supervised to unsupervised learning algorithms.
-These refer to clustering and regression problems, and clustering and dimensionality reduction methods respectively.
-Examples of covered statistical methods include:

 • Linear and logistic regression

-• Model selection and cross validation
+• Model selection and cross-validation

 • Support vector machines

-• Neural networks
+• Neural networks (maybe)

 The lecture includes applications in Python.
 Previous experience with Python or R is helpful, but not required.